funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 """""""""""""""""""""""""

-Activates or disables the generation of the unified results file instead of the split output in individual subfolder under :code:`output/`.
+Activates or disables the generation of the unified results file instead of the divided output in individual subfolder under :code:`output/`.

 **Default value:** :code:`unified_results: False`